cnellington/notears-tensorflow2/README.md

-# NOTEARS-Tensorflow
+# NOTEARS-Tensorflow2

-This repository is a Tensorflow reimplementation of NOTEARS [1].
+This repository is a Tensorflow2 reimplementation of NOTEARS [1].

 ## 1. Setup